 The Board has three committees: the Audit Committee, the Management Engagement Committee and the Nomination Committee.
-Each Committee has written terms of reference, which clearly define each Committees' responsibilities and duties.
-The terms of reference of each Committee are available for inspection at the AGM, at the registered office of the Company and also available on the Company's section of the Manager's website.
+Each committee has written terms of reference, which clearly define each committees' responsibilities and duties.
+The terms of reference of each committee are available for inspection at the AGM, at the registered office of the Company and also available on the Company's page of the Manager's website.